Deanna Durbin: 1941–1945: Attempts to expand

 In 1941, Durbin starred in It Started with Eve (1941), her last film with Pasternak and director Henry Koster.
 Pasternak moved from Universal to MGM.
+Koster wanted to reunite Durbin with Charles Laughton as Christine and Erik in a new version of The Phantom of the Opera with Erik as Christines's father, but Durbin found the script too bloody and rejected it.
+This father-daughter element made it into Phantom of the Opera (1943), but it was cut at a late stage.
 Universal announced Durbin was to star in They Lived Alone, scheduled to be directed by Koster.
-However, Durbin was unhappy by the role, and that Universal had not given support to the career of her first husband assistant director Vaughn Paul, whom she had married in April 1941.
+However, Durbin was unhappy with the role, and that Universal had not given support to the career of her first husband, assistant director Vaughn Paul, whom she had married in April 1941.
 Durbin turned down the role, and was suspended by the studio from October 16, 1941, to early February 1942.
 In late January 1942, Durbin and Universal settled their differences, with the studio conceding to Durbin the approval of her directors, stories, and songs.